dsisson/talk-framework/README.md

 The big picture context for this talk looks something like this:
 * A discussion of where tests come from, covering approaches to identifying things that should be tested, and how.
 You need a methodology for identifying and defining tests so that you have a queue of tests that could and should be automated.
 * How to design and build a custom test automation framework -- this talk ;)
 * A discussion of test case architecture, both manual and automated.
-Writing a test cases that does what you _think_ it does is a fundamental skill.
+Writing a test case that does what you _think_ it does is a fundamental skill.
 Plus, parametrization!

 ## The Deck